AgarimOSLinux/dotfiles-gruvbox-void/README.md

 # Bootstraping

-If you want to use `install.sh` script, then you have to reinstall Void Linux from zero with `void-installer` and run it after reboot.
+If you want to use `install.sh` script, then you have to:
+1) Install Void Linux from zero with `void-installer`;
+2) Reboot after installation from `void-installer`;
+3) Clone this repository and run `./installer.sh`;

 Also, you are free to rewrite it to your own kind: I tried to make it as simple as for newbies-welcome.

 # Additionals

 There is not everything that I wanted to include in this bootstrap.
-To be "fully-qualified", you'll need to install [gruvbox](https://github.com/morhetz/gruvbox) themes for websites:
+To be "fully-qualified", you'll need to install [gruvbox](https://github.com/morhetz/gruvbox) themes for other, hardly reproducible apps:
 - https://t.me/addtheme/qoopdata - Telegram;
 - https://userstyles.world/style/7261/gruvbox-for-youtube - YouTube;
 - https://userstyles.world/style/4653/gruvbox-github - Github;